TheCrazyInsanity/testosteroneframework/README.md

 This web framework has not had a security audit, and likely never will, i tried some basic shit at it and i dont see any vulnerabilities, but please dont use this in anything critical (i am not setting a good example of this)

-i hate this project so fucking much why did i do this to myself
+i hate this project so fucking much why did i do this to myself yknow the name of this is so fucking ironic now